apeace/devicefarm/Readme.md

 ## Limitations, bugs & future work

-This is an alpha release for testing.
-Work is ongoing to stabilize this feature set for version 1.0.

 See our [issue tracker](https://github.com/ride/devicefarm/issues) for known bugs, improvements, and maintenance work.

 Right now only Android instrumentation tests are supported, and only command-line usage is supported.